Guidance

 Disputes about school uniforms should be resolved locally and pursued in accordance with the school’s complaints policy.
 In law, governing boards must have a complaints procedure in place to deal with issues such as a complaint about school uniform.

 A school uniform should be inclusive, and we expect schools to be considerate when implementing their policy so that their uniform is able to be worn by all pupils.
-Where the subject of a complaint is due to a pupil’s protected characteristic, governing boards should carefully consider requests to vary their uniform policy.
+Where the subject of a complaint relates to a pupil’s protected characteristic, governing boards should carefully consider requests to vary their uniform policy.